-Lady Fern is a Wisconsin native, clump-forming perennial with long upright-arching fronds and light green stalks that contrast beautifully in a shade environment.
+Lady Fern is a Wisconsin native, clump-forming perennial with long upright-arching fronds and light green stalks that contrast beautifully in a shaded environment.
 As a low-maintenance perennial, Lady Fern is also deer-resistant and can tolerate drier conditions than most ferns.
-Grow in mass or spread along a wood-line, this hardy fern will be a staple among the other low native and taller flowering plants in the dappled sunlight.
+Grow in mass or spread along a wood line, this hardy fern will be a staple among the other low native and taller flowering plants in the dappled sunlight.

 Lady Fern is a taller clump-forming ground cover that will spread moderately by shallow rhizomes underground.
 The bright green foliage will provide visual interest in areas that are often dark.
 It can tolerate more sunlight than an average fern; however, the soil must stay moist during hotter days.

-The taxonomy of ferns has roots from long-held ideals of what is determined to be a mans’ or a woman’ trait.
-There is a ‘male fern’ (Dryopteris spp) which is often thicker and more abrasive with hairs or scales on their stems.
-As opposed to the Lady fern, which has soft-textured stems that tend to break more easily in high-winds.
+The taxonomy of ferns has roots in long-held ideals of what is determined to be a mans’ or a woman’ trait.
+There is a ‘male fern’ (Dryopteris spp) which is often thicker and more abrasive with hairs or scales on its stems.
+As opposed to the Lady fern, which has soft-textured stems that tend to break more easily in high winds.
 With that being said, many ‘lady’ and ‘male’ ferns don’t always completely match their disposition, which emphasizes the modern principle of choosing a plant for the site, regardless of its gender!

 Lady Fern can be a great mix to share with Virginia bluebells (Mertensia virginica), Wild Geranium (Geranium maculatum), Wild Bergemot (Monarda fistulosa), Anise-Hyssop (Agastache scrophulariifolia) and plenty of other dominant native perennials.
 Lady Fern can be mixed with shrubs, such as Goatsbeard (Aruncus spp.), Spikenard (Aralia racemosa), Snakeroot (Actaea spp) and shade-loving hydrangeas.